-D-Link routers—not just “gamer routers,” but many D-Link brand routers marketed to home users in general—come with a “Gaming Mode.”
+D-Link routers—not just gaming routers, but many D-Link brand routers marketed to home users in general—come with a “Gaming Mode.”

 While D-Link doesn’t provide much documentation on this, it turns out that “Gaming Mode” is essentially the same thing as “Full-Cone NAT” and the router uses “Symmetric NAT” when gaming mode is disabled.

-We’ll back up a bit here.
-Your router uses network address translation (NAT) to share your Internet connection between the devices behind it — PCs, gaming consoles, smartphones, tablets, and whatever else.
+Let’s back up a bit here.
+Your router uses network address translation (NAT) to share your internet connection between the devices connected to it: PCs, gaming consoles, smartphones, tablets, and whatever else.
 Your router discards incoming traffic by default because it has no idea which device to forward it to.

 However, it’s important to remember that none of these features are exclusive to gaming routers.
-QoS, Gigabit Ethernet, and dual-band 802.11ac Wi-Fi are common features in all higher-end routers, from business-grade hardware for corporate networks to higher-end home routers.
+QoS, Gigabit Ethernet, and dual-band 802.11ac Wi-Fi are common features in all higher-end routers.